droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 If the players attack Varushka, proceed to [[#Varushka’s Rage]] below.
 If the players attempt to negotiate with Varushka, proceed to [[#Varushka’s Grief]] instead.
 ### Varushka’s Grief
-The players can attempt to persuade Varushka to allow them to leave by making any reasonable argument and succeeding on a DC 10 Diplomacy check, made with advantage if the players comforted the memory of Varushka in [[#O8e.
+The players can attempt to persuade Varushka to allow them to leave by making any reasonable argument and succeeding on a DC 21 Diplomacy check, made with +2 Circumstance bonus if the players comforted the memory of Varushka in [[#O8e.
 The Fifth Level]].
 The check succeeds automatically if the players inform Varushka that they hold Katarina’s half of her necklace.

 Whether the check succeeds or fails, read: